jialiang/HTML-to-PDF-UA/README.md

 ## Usage

 - Make sure you have Java installed.
 - In the same folder as the HTML file you want to convert, create a folder called "fonts".
 This folder must contain all the fonts used by the HTML in TrueType _(.ttf)_ format _(even the ones installed locally on your PC needs to be included)_.
-It uses heuristics based on filename to determine the font weight _(e.g. thin, extra-light, light, regular, medium, semi-bold, bold, extra-bold, black)_ and font style _(e.g. italic)_.
+It uses the font name reported by the font file; It checks if the filename contains certain keywords to determine the font weight _(e.g. thin, extra-light, light, regular, medium, semi-bold, bold, extra-bold, black)_ and font style _(e.g. italic)_.
 - Make sure to set the page size and margins of the generated PDF by including this style block in your HTML file:

   ```